Delays and cancellations at London Gatwick Airport so far today – Thursday, June 27

-London Gatwick: Delays and cancellations so far today – Thursday, June 27 – including multiple British Airways and easyJet flights.
+London Gatwick: Delays and cancellations so far today – Friday, June 28 – including multiple British Airways, Wizz Air and easyJet flights.
 How many new routes has Gatwick got this summer?

 and live on Freeview channel 276